mmiz02/eportfolio/task4-5.md

 # UNICEF Dataset Cleaning & Automation

 ## Aim
-The aim of this task was to clean and prepare the UNICEF Multiple Cluster Survey (MICS) dataset (mn.csv) for analysis.
+To clean and prepare the UNICEF Multiple Cluster Survey (MICS) dataset (mn.csv) for analysis.
 The dataset contains survey responses with acronyms as headers, which need to be replaced with readable headers from mn_headers.csv.
 This process involved identifying missing headers, handling missing data, normalising values, and ensuring consistency.

-The goal was also to create areusable and partially automated workflow using Python (*pandas*) for future similar datasets.
-This task was done in weeks 4 and 5 and the dataset were extracted directly from the textbook's Github repository instead of creating the data files myself from the UNICEF's website due to time constraints.
+The goal was also to create a reusable and partially automated workflow using Python for future similar datasets.
+This task was done in weeks 4 and 5 and the datasets were extracted directly from the textbook's Github repository instead of creating the data files myself from the UNICEF's website due to time constraints.
 The *pandas* method was used as this was easiest.

 The code used can be found in the **Code** section below.